HCL-TECH-SOFTWARE/Domino-rest-api/docs/tutorial/extensibility/accesscontrol.md

 final Document note = optionalNote.orElse(() -> db.createDocument());
 ```

-## Priviledged operations
+## Privileged operations

-A typical requirement in web applications is the need for operation specific elevated priviledges.
-E.g. you want the default access for "ApprovalLog.nsf" to be Reader,
-so nobody can manually create or alter documents, but the code in `SubmitDecision` needs to be able to create.
+A typical requirement in web applications is the need for operation specific elevated privileges.
+An example is if you want the default access for "ApprovalLog.nsf" to be Reader so nobody can manually create or alter documents, but the code in `SubmitDecision` needs to be able to create.
 For this scenario, the `KeepJnxSession` allows to execute
 operations as the server, using server privileges.

 The modified code from [Business Logic](./businesslogic.md) would look like this: